top of page

 Equity Market Outlook:

-• For most of 2023, the recovery in equity prices has been lead by a small number of stocks that have large weightings in the averages, with the majority of other stocks lagging.
+• In the first half of 2024, the recovery in equity prices had been led by a small number of stocks that have large weightings in the averages, with the majority of other stocks lagging.

 Fixed Income:

-• Interest rates on government bonds moved above the year over year inflation rate in the second half of 2023.
+• Interest rates on government bonds have remained above the year over year inflation for all of 2024.

-• This would imply that longer-term government bond yields have reached fairly valued after many years of being overvalued.
+• This would imply that longer-term government bond yields have returned to fairly valued after many years of being overvalued.

-• For the first time in a number of years shorter duration bonds of 2 to 5 years yields jump.
+• Bonds of 2 to 5 years have seen there yields jump significantly.
 This gave us an opportunity to move from short duration bonds of 1 year or less to slightly longer duration bonds in the two-to-three-year range, to pick up some additional returns.

 Investment Strategy:

-• Our main areas of focus have been large-cap domestic equities and mid-cap growth oriented domestic equities.
+• Our main areas of focus has been large-cap domestic equities and mid-cap growth oriented domestic equities.

-• Valuations appear to be better in small and mid-cap equities, which is where we would like to increase our exposure first.
+• Valuations appear to be better in small and mid-cap equities, which is where we would like to increase our exposure now that the federal reserve has begun to lower interest rates.

-• We used the recent increase in interest rates to add to our fixed income holding and lengthen maturities.
+• We used the last years increase in interest rates to add to our fixed income holding and lengthen maturities.

 Roy Blumberg,